roguitar88/skeletronik/README.md

     }
 ```

-Also have a look at *app/Dispatch.php*, which is the mainly responsible for treating the URL responses and controllers:
+Also have a look at *app/Dispatch.php*, which is the mainly responsible for treating the URL responses and controllers.

+###### Apache Configuration

+You can also manage all your deployment processes (via Git) through our class *ControllerDeployExec.php*, where you can create a method for each of your projects/websites.
+This way, you can update your development or production area/server on the click of a button.
+That easy!

+This is possible thanks to the lib by *Jan Pecha*, available at **https://packagist.org/packages/czproject/git-php**.
+Just check it for further details on git settings and calls using PHP.

 Enjoy it and implement it on your websites and projects.